 Rabies is a risk throughout Indonesia, especially in Bali and nearby islands and Nias (off the coast of Sumatra).
 Rabies is almost always spread by an animal bite, and can also be contracted when a rabid animal's saliva gets directly into the eyes, nose, mouth or broken skin.
 People with rabies-like symptoms have died in recent years after being bitten by dogs.

-Avoid direct contact with dogs and other animals, including monkeys.
+Avoid direct contact with dogs and other animals, including monkeys and bats.
 Don't feed or pat them.
 This includes monkeys in popular markets, tourist destinations and sanctuaries where you may be encouraged to interact with them.

 If bitten or scratched, immediately use soap and water to wash the wound thoroughly.
 Seek urgent medical attention.

 Post-exposure rabies treatment in Indonesia may be limited, and bite victims may have to return to Australia or travel to a third country for immediate treatment.
 If staying in Indonesia for a long time or to work with animals, consult your doctor or travel clinic about getting a pre-exposure rabies vaccination.

 HIV/AIDS is a risk for travellers, particularly in Bali.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.